ngs-docs/2017-mbl-stamps/assembly.md

 ----

 Note - above, we quantified the *contigs*.
 If you want gene-specific abundance quantification, you can do so after annotation; see [these tutorials](https://2017-dibsi-metagenomics.readthedocs.io/en/latest/#thursday-day-4) that involve first annotation with Prokka.

+Questions at end of period, if time --

+* how would you validate/evaluate the abundance quantification?
+* what would next steps be for making use of the abundance quant?